MikhaD/nixos-config/README.md

   - Use unused timer.success, timer.failure, timer.warning, gitBranch.statusSummary, directory.abridged
   - Remove functions from bashrc that are not used when sections are toggled off
   - Update readme with new prompt section & examples
+  - Update all readmes with changes to the modules they describe (talk about python env stuff somewhere)
+  - Create formal system for adding cd hooks